RandulaTharaka/Exception-Handling-in-Java/README.md

 # Exception-Handling-in-Java
+## Overview
-### This project is dedicated to demonstrate different types of exceptions and ways to handle them in Java language.
+This project is dedicated to demonstrate different types of exceptions and ways to handle them in Java language.
+It is an IntelliJ IDEA project, So you can open the project using that IDE.

-#### *Followings are important rules and theories*
+## Key Concepts

+Following are summarized theories and rules that will be helpful

-- **Advantage of Handling Exception:** Be able to continue the flow of the program even exception occurs.
+- **Advantage of Handling Exception**
+  - It continues the flow of the program even if exceptions occur.
-- **Hierarchy of Java Exception Classes:**
+- **Hierarchy of Java Exception Classes**
-	The java.lang.Throwable class is the root class of Java Exception hierarchy inherited by two subclasses: Exception and Error.
+  - The java.lang.Throwable class is the root class of Java Exception hierarchy inherited by two subclasses: Exception and Error.

 - **Types of Exceptions**
   - **Checked Exceptions**